MiaoYuFei/437group11/README.md

 - code: number, 200 if update succeded, 403 if restricted by security policies.

 - data: Ticker format.
-Refer to TickerView.vue for format.
+Refer to utilities.ts ITicker for format.

 ### `/api/polygon/proxy`